Tissue (biology): Collenchyma

-Collenchyma (Greek, ‘Colla’ means gum and ‘enchyma’ means infusion) is a living tissue of primary body like Parenchyma.
+Collenchyma (Greek, Colla means gum; enchyma means infusion) is a living tissue of primary body like Parenchyma.
 Cells are thin-walled but possess thickening of cellulose, water and pectin substances (pectocellulose) at the corners where a number of cells join.
 This tissue gives tensile strength to the plant and the cells are compactly arranged and have very little inter-cellular spaces.
 It occurs chiefly in hypodermis of stems and leaves.
 It is absent in monocots and in roots.

 Collenchymatous tissue acts as a supporting tissue in stems of young plants.
 It provides mechanical support, elasticity, and tensile strength to the plant body.
 It helps in manufacturing sugar and storing it as starch.
 It is present in the margin of leaves and resists tearing effect of the wind.

 Sclerenchyma

-Sclerenchyma (Greek, Sclerous means hard and enchyma means infusion) consists of thick-walled, dead cells and protoplasm is negligible.
+Sclerenchyma (Greek, Sclerous means hard; enchyma means infusion) consists of thick-walled, dead cells and protoplasm is negligible.
 These cells have hard and extremely thick secondary walls due to uniform distribution and high secretion of lignin and have a function of providing mechanical support.
-They do not have inter-molecular space between them.
-Lignin deposition is so thick that the cell walls become strong, rigid and impermeable to water which is also known as a stone cell or sclereids.
+They do not have inter-cellular spaces between them.
+Lignin deposition is so thick that the cell walls become stronger, rigid and impermeable to water, which are also known as a stone cells or sclereids.
 These tissues are mainly of two types: sclerenchyma fiber and sclereids.

-Sclerenchyma fibre cells have a narrow lumen and are long, narrow and unicellular.
+Sclerenchyma fiber cells have a narrow lumen and are long, narrow and unicellular.
 Fibers are elongated cells that are strong and flexible, often used in ropes.
 Sclereids have extremely thick cell walls and are brittle, and are found in nutshells and legumes.